w3c/wot/proposals/deliverable-proposals/security.md

 be more manageable and consistent to break them out as separate ontologies so that all security schemes would be done via extensions.
 Then the TD 2.0 spec would only have to include general-purpose "structural" security schemes like `nosec` and `combo`.
+The security ontologies and URLs for them would be published in a new [Registry Track Note](https://www.w3.org/2021/Process-20211102/#registries).